vsrekha213/Phishing-Website-Classifier/README.md

   ## DENTIFICATION OF PHISHING WEBSITE
      1. Using IP address : If in the address bar instead of domain name if IP is appended then it is phishing website.

-     2. Long URL : Along with domain name a long redirection URL will be appended.
-	One of the survey says if URL length < 54 it is legitimate website, If URL length >= 54 and <=75 then it is suspicious one, otherwise the website will be phishing website
+     2. Long URL : Along with domain name a long redirection URL will be appended.One of the survey says if URL length < 54 it is legitimate website,If URL length >= 54 and                    <=75 then it is suspicious one, 	otherwise the website will be phishing website
      3. Small URL
      4. Redirection using @ rate symbol and //